fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **Launching multiple times creates a tailwind.**
 — [Repost this](https://twitter.com/fmerian/status/1676554020348100610)

-Luis Guzmán, Head of Marketing at n8n (launched [5 times](https://www.producthunt.com/products/n8n-io/launches) since 2019), sums it up perfectly:
+Luis Guzmán, Head of Marketing at n8n (launched [6 times](https://www.producthunt.com/products/n8n-io/launches) since 2019), sums it up perfectly:

 > **Every follower we collected from past launches receives a notification about recent launches.
 This helps get more exposure.**
 >
 > — [Luis Guzmán](https://www.linkedin.com/in/guzmanluis/), Head of Marketing, n8n

+Each launch reaches more people, builds more followers, which then helps future launches.

 Launch, and keep launching.